New England Patriots vs. Cleveland Browns NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- New England has combined with its opponents to put up more than 45 points in four of nine games this season.
+- New England and its opponents have gone over the current 45-point total in four of nine games (44.4%) this season.

+- Sunday's total is 5.5 points lower than the two team's combined 50.5 points per game average.

-- The two teams combine to score 50.5 points per game, 5.5 more than the over/under in this contest.
+- The 40.7 combined points per game that these two squads have allowed this season are 4.3 fewer than the 45 over/under in this contest.

-- This contest's total is 4.3 points above the 40.7 these two squads combine to surrender per game this season.

-- The Patriots and their opponents score an average of 44.9 points per game, 0.1 fewer than Sunday's total.
+- Patriots games have an average total of 44.9 points this season, 0.1 fewer than Sunday's over/under.

-- In 2020, games involving the Browns have averaged a total of 47.3 points, 2.3 more than the set over/under in this contest.
+- The 47.3 PPG average total in Browns games this season is 2.3 points more than this game's over/under.

 Patriots stats and trends

-- New England has five wins against the spread in nine games this season.

-- The Patriots are 3-3 ATS when favored by 1 point or more this season.
+- So far this season, the Patriots have been installed as favorites by a 1.5-point margin or more six times and are 3-3 ATS in those matchups.

-- New England's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).
+- New England's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

-- New England is 4-2 against the spread and 5-1 overall this season when the team scores more than 21.8 points.
+- New England is 4-2 against the spread and 5-1 overall in games when it scores more than 21.8 points.

-- In games that New England amasses more than 309.7 yards, the team is 2-3 against the spread and 3-2 overall.
+- In games that New England churns out more than 309.7 yards, the team is 2-3 against the spread and 3-2 overall.

 - This year, the Patriots have turned the ball over 14 times, six more than the Browns' takeaways (8).